Jell-O on the Wall: Social Media Perfection is Fleeting

 More Social Networks

 Pinterest – demographics skew heavily female and over thirty-five.
 Got a restaurant?
 A shoe store?
 Wedding products or services?
+A women’s health collective?
+A feminist bookstore?
 Go to Pinterest – but only if you’ve got excellent images.

 Got great images but less of a female-centric slant?
 Consider Instagram instead.